I am teaming up with The Reading Crew again to bring you some fun wintery mentor text lessons!

 Tell students that when we read a book with pictures or photographs, especially a nonfiction book, it’s important to also “read” the images.
 They help us learn more about the subject and can sometimes even tell information not given in the words.

-this free activity together.
+Complete this free activity together.
 Review the four facts by going to those pages and re-reading the text and looking at the photographs.

 You can find more ideas and activities for Recess at 20 Below, along with nine other mentor texts perfect for Earth Science lessons integrated with reading and writing, in the Nonfiction Better Than Basal for Grades 1-2: Earth Science unit.